 Could Ashley Madison Get You Fired?

 On August 18, 2015, a group calling itself Impact Team made good on its promise to release a huge cache of customer data stolen from AshleyMadison.com, a website for people looking to cheat on their spouses that claims to have 37 million members.
 Since then, it has been reported that as many as 15,000 Federal employees used their Federal email addresses to obtain Ashley Madison accounts.
-This prompted an article by the Washington Post, Can Federal Workers be Fired for Adultery?
-That article discusses the holes in Federal policies which protect these Federal employees from termination.
+This prompted an article Can Federal Workers be Fired for Adultery?, by the Washington Post that article discusses the holes in Federal policies which protect these Federal employees from termination.

 Putting aside the issues of Federal employees generally having greater employment protections than private employees, what if you, as a private employee in Tennessee, feel that you have been wrongfully discharged for your decisions made outside of work?
 Though we have yet to receive a call from someone outed in the Ashley Madison hack, we receive calls daily from those that believe they have been wrongfully discharged.
 Reasons stated are generally more innocent, such as reporting late for work.
 But could someone in Tennessee be fired for adultery?At-will Employment